-The origins of the name is of Greek origin.
+The name is of Greek origin.
 The term Zungri comes from "rock", "tuff", "cliffs", well compatible with the morphology of the place, because of the presence of banks and sandstone cliffs.

 Zungri was known as Casale di Mesiano, established in 1811, and repeatedly destroyed by the earthquakes of 1638, 1783 and then again in 1905.